Spyware Seller Shuts Down After Hack - Slashdot

 Nooooo!
 (Score:2)

-Paint a target on your chest, prepare to get hit (Score:1)
+Paint a target on your chest, prepare to get hit (Score:3, Insightful)

 For better or for worse, participating in certain industries means always being in someone's line of fire.